mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Mute, block, and unfollow your way to a tidy Twitter feed

 I initially joined Twitter to share my blog posts and find other interesting content relevant to my work.
 For fun, I added comedians and celebrities because their tweets were often entertaining.
-Over time, my Twitter filled with negative political rhetoric and shallow outrage. most of it was coming from celebrity accounts, so I trimmed down my follow list.
+Over time, my Twitter filled with negative political rhetoric and shallow outrage.
+Most of the negativity was coming from celebrity accounts, so I trimmed down my follow list.

-This got me partway there, and I realized I could clear most of the remaining content by adding [muted words](https://twitter.com/settings/muted_keywords).
+This got me partway there, and I realized I could clear most of the remaining low-quality content by adding [muted words](https://twitter.com/settings/muted_keywords):

-I enjoyed following celebrities and comedians because they were entertaining, but I realized they were distracting me from my intended purpose on Twitter, which is to maintain professional connections and see when people post interesting technical content.

 {% assign fig_caption = "Use [muted words](https://twitter.com/settings/muted_keywords) to filter out current events and topics you're uninterested in engaging with on Twitter." | markdownify | remove: "<p>" | remove: "</p>" %}